 What happens at the end?

-In April 2019, after all 12 blocks are released, club members will receive a free label for the back of their quilt.
+In April 2019, after all 12 blocks are released, the first 1,000 club members to finish their quilt will receive a free label for the back of their quilt.
 In early summer, finished quilts can be submitted for judging and several examples will be selected to hang in the museum in August 2019.

 Can I tell others?